Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 Is It Normal to Have Contractions Without Water Breaking for Hours or Days?

-Yes, many women experience early labor contractions for hours or days without their water breaking.
-These contractions gradually become stronger and more frequent as the body prepares for delivery.
+Yes, many women experience early or irregular contractions for hours, and some have mild start-and-stop contractions for longer, without their water breaking.
+True labor contractions usually become stronger, longer, and closer together as the body prepares for delivery.

 What Should I Do If I Have Contractions But My Water Hasn’t Broken?

 If you have regular contractions but your water hasn’t broken, monitor their frequency and intensity.
-Contact your healthcare provider if contractions become strong or if you experience any bleeding, fever, or unusual symptoms.
+Contact your healthcare provider if contractions become strong, follow the pattern your provider told you to watch for, or if you experience bleeding, fever, reduced baby movement, or unusual symptoms.

 Can False Labor Cause Contractions Without Water Breaking?